blu3ming/TryHackMe_Writeups/AgentSudo/AgentSudo.md

 + **When we execute the command, it asks us for the james password; we introduce it and receive a root bash.**

-    We can see it in the name of the prompt, and with the command whoami.
+    We can see it in the name of the prompt and with the command whoami.

     ![20]